gjr80/weewx-gw1000/readme.txt

     $ PYTHONPATH=/home/weewx/bin python -m user.gw1000 --test-service

-    for setup.py installs or for package installs use:
+    for WeeWX setup.py installs or for WeeWX package installs use:

     $ PYTHONPATH=/usr/share/weewx python -m user.gw1000 --test-service

     Note: Depending on your system/installation the above command may need to be prefixed with sudo.

-    Note: Whilst the driver may be run independently of WeeWX the driver still requires WeeWX and it's dependencies be installed.
-Consequently, if WeeWX 4.0.0 or later is installed the driver must be run under the same Python version as WeeWX uses.
+    Note: Whilst the Ecowitt Gateway driver may be run as a service independently of WeeWX the service still requires WeeWX and it's dependencies be installed.
+Consequently, if WeeWX 4.0.0 or later is installed the service must be run under the same Python version as WeeWX uses.
 This may be different to the Python version invoked by the command 'python'.
 This means that on some systems 'python' in the above commands may need to be changed to 'python2' or 'python3'.

     Note: If necessary you can specify the gateway device IP address and port using the --ip-address and --port command line options.
 Refer to the